Enzo-Nunes/Projects/Foundations of Programming/README.md

 ## Extra (Next Year's projects)

-This folder contains the projects I developed the year after I completed this course.
-In other words, projects from the students one year behind me.
-I developed these projects to further improve my `Python` skills and as leisure.
-As I already had this course, I was able to develop these projects in my own pace, in a more structured way and with a better understanding of the language.
+This folder contains projects from this course I developed in the years after completing it.
+I developed these projects to further improve my programming skills, my knowledge of algorithms and data structures, and as leisure.
+As I already had completed this course, I was able to develop these projects in my own pace, in a more structured way and with better programming understanding.

 Their course format was way better structured.
 Their first project was based on learning recursion through obtaining information on a rectangular board.
 The second project consisted of developing the japanese game "Go".
 Project 1 was used as a base for project 2.